 The University of Nevada at Las Vegas has an undergraduate program under the School of Nursing.
 This traditional Bachelor of Science in Nursing degree places patient care at the center of the curriculum.
-This demanding and intense course requires the students to complete the pre-requisite courses for four consecutive 15-week semesters, before taking the core nursing subjects.
-Finishing the Bachelor of Science in Nursing equips the students for an entry-level nursing practice and future graduate study.
-They can be employed in various healthcare settings like hospitals, nursing homes, clinics, long term care units and many others.
+This demanding and intense course requires students to complete the pre-requisite courses for four consecutive 15-week semesters before taking the core nursing subjects.
+Finishing the Bachelor of Science in Nursing equips students for an entry-level nursing practice and future graduate study.
+They can be employed in various healthcare settings like hospitals, nursing homes, clinics, long-term care units and many others.

-One of the learning objectives of the BSN program is to integrate leadership skills, concepts and decision-making to the provision of quality nursing services.
-The University also aims to develop students who demonstrate sound clinical judgment in assessing, implementing and evaluating evidence-based nursing care to individuals, groups, and community levels.
-Since nurses have to be flexible, skillful and knowledgeable with the nursing concepts, the faculty and staff of the School of Nursing use various teaching strategies to make this possible.
-The state of the art facilities, as well as the smaller class size, also helped the students achieve their educational goals.
-Only a few students are admitted to the traditional BSN program so that individualized learning is promoted.
+One of the learning objectives of the BSN program is to integrate leadership skills, concepts and decision-making with the provision of quality nursing services.
+The University aims to develop students who demonstrate sound clinical judgment in assessing, implementing and evaluating evidence-based nursing care to individuals, groups, and community levels.
+Since nurses must be flexible, skillful and knowledgeable with nursing concepts, the faculty and staff of the School of Nursing use various teaching strategies to make this possible.
+The state-of-the art facilities, and the smaller class size, also help students achieve their educational goals.
+Only a few are admitted to the traditional BSN program so that individualized learning can be promoted.

-The aim of the undergraduate nursing program is to prepare and make the students become a clinical practice generalist.
+The aim of the undergraduate nursing program is to prepare students become clinical practice generalists.
 Students obtain the necessary knowledge, competencies as well as the right attitude to practice the profession safely, efficiently and effectively.
-Graduating from the program allows them to become eligible for the National Council Licensure Examination for Registered Nurses, which is required to practice as a licensed nurse in the state.
-Graduates are expected to demonstrate culturally competent care and competencies as an effective communicator and a manager of healthcare.
+Graduating from the program allows them to become eligible for the National Council Licensure Examination for Registered Nurses, required to practice as a licensed nurse in the state.
+Graduates are expected to demonstrate culturally competent care and competencies as effective communicators and managers of healthcare.

 The School of Nursing follows a different tuition model.
-All students in the nursing courses under the 100 to 200 levels pay the traditional per-credit fee of the university.
-Those under the 300 to 400 levels will pay an additional $156.75 per credit, and students in the nursing courses 500 to 700 will pay an additional $239.50 per credit.
-Scholarships are also available for qualified students.
-The University of Nevada at Las Vegas is one of the nursing schools with affordable tuition cost, and finishing the traditional Bachelor of Science in Nursing degree allows the graduates to become a qualified nursing professional.
+All students in the nursing courses under the 100 to 200 level pay the traditional per-credit fee of the university.
+Those under the 300 to 400 level will pay an additional $156.75 per credit, and students in the nursing courses 500 to 700 will pay an additional $239.50 per credit.
+Scholarships are available for qualified students.
+The University of Nevada at Las Vegas is one of the nursing schools with an affordable tuition cost, and finishing the traditional Bachelor of Science in Nursing degree allows graduates to become qualified nursing professionals.